Cloud-Awesome/power-portal-gds-accelerator/README.md

 - Include "Check your answers" pages even if it's one page if it keeps the whole section consistent
 - Test your UX regularly and often with end users

+## Feedback and Suggestions

+I'm always happy to receive feedback, bug reports or any pull requests submitted.

+Hope this repo helps someone get up and running faster and if there's something manual that is taking more time to get up and running, let me know!